of 2019 POL/IR graduates had internships or similar, practicum experiences at Calvin.

 - Non-profit organizations, domestically and internationally

-Calvin's five full-time political science professors all have doctorates and extensive teaching and research backgrounds.
+Calvin's six full-time political science professors all have doctorates and extensive teaching and research backgrounds.
 The department is large enough to offer a broad range of courses, but small enough to give students close, personal attention both inside and outside of the classroom.